 - The index.
 Everything the spider finds goes into the index.
 The index is like a giant book containing a copy of every web page that the spider finds.
 If a web page changes, then this book is updated with new information.

-- Search engine software: this is the program that sifts through millions of pages recorded in the index to find matches to a search and rank them in order of what it believes is most relevant.
+- Search engine software: this is the program that sifts through millions of pages recorded in the index to find matches to a search and ranks them in order of what it believes is most relevant.

 The metadata are also very important for the EUROPA search engine.
 They are used to categorise the results of a query (Content-Language and Classification) and to influence their ranking in the result list (Keywords, Description and Date).